palazzilorenzo/synthetic-data-for-antimicrobial-resistance/README.md

 [4] Weis C, Cuénod A, Rieck B et al. Direct antimicrobial resistance prediction from clinical MALDI-TOF mass spectra using machine learning.
 Nat Med 28, 164–174 (2022). https://doi.org/10.1038/s41591-021-01619-9.

 ## Contents
-synthetic-data-for-mass-spectrometry is composed of three main modules that allow to generate new synthetic data:
+synthetic-data-for-antimicrobial-resistance is composed of three main modules that allow to generate new synthetic data:
 - ```train_model``` allow to build and train one or more models based on Conditional Variational AutoEncoders model.
 - ```generate_data``` allow to generate new set of synthetic data using an existing model.
 - ```test_metrics``` allow to test the quality and validity of new data w.r.t. the real ones.